MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules.md

 Custom detection rules built from [advanced hunting](advanced-hunting-overview.md) queries let you proactively monitor various events and system states, including suspected breach activity and misconfigured devices.
 You can set them to run at regular intervals, generating alerts and taking response actions whenever there are matches.

-Read this article to learn how to create new custom detection rules, or [see viewing and managing existing rules](custom-detections-manage.md).
+Read this article to learn how to create new custom detection rules.
+Or [see viewing and managing existing rules](custom-detections-manage.md).

 ## Required permissions